WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * This is the hardest question!
 I like to think I helped people on the ethics-advisory-group channel think just a little bit more =)
+  * KW: And me!
+You helped me with the EAG website YAAAY!

 #### Who helped you this week?

 * AR helped understand with Flexi-Grant, DP helped see how the Safe Haven web app works, KW helped get the EAG Slack channel talking!
+  * KW: Cool! :hibiscus:

 #### What did you achieve?